League & Suffolk University Certificate Program:

 2020-2021 Community Health and Community Health Center Management Certificate

-Since 2002, the Mass League of Community Health Centers has partnered with Suffolk University's Moakley Center to offer a Certificate in Community Health and Community Health Center Management.
+Since 2002, the Massachusetts League of Community Health Centers has partnered with Suffolk University's Moakley Center to offer a Certificate in Community Health and Community Health Center Management.
 The goal of the program is to provide employees of health centers the opportunity to access affordable graduate level education.
 In turn, their participation builds the internal capacity in health centers by equipping them with the new skills and advanced management tools.

 This distinctive certificate program cultivates and supports opportunities for public and nonprofit sector employees to share ideas and promote community engagement while enhancing communication, networking and problem solving between and among health centers.